 Learn more about finances

 If you want to figure out how to fix a leaking faucet, you’d ask a plumbing expert or search for a YouTube video that showed you how.
-To learn more about how to make the most of your money you can read a book or magazine, listen to a podcast, watch a video Opens a new website in a new window, visit a website or blog, or sit down with a financial security advisor or investment representative.
+To learn more about how to make the most of your money you can read a book or magazine, listen to a podcast, watch a video, visit a website or blog, or sit down with a financial security advisor or investment representative.
 Research tells us that investors who receive advice have on average 3.9 times more assets after 15 years than similar investors without advice.4

 According to The Financial Consumer Agency of Canada, approximately 85% of Canadians rate their financial knowledge as average or above; however, only 61% can answer 70% of financial knowledge questions correctly.5 If you can do one of these tips every month, before you know it, you could understand more about your money and be more motivated to save it.